 What is a pilomatrixoma in children?A pilomatrixoma (PEE-lo-may-trick-SO-mah) is a slow-growing, hard lump found under the skin.
 It is most common on the face and neck, but it may be on other parts of the body.
 A pilomatrixoma is usually a single lump, but occasionally, there may be more than one.
 Pilomatrixomas are more common in children and young adults than in older adults.

 Doctors don't know the exact cause of pilomatrixomas.
 They develop when cells harden and form a lump under the skin.
 The cells are similar to hair follicle cells.

 Pilomatrixomas may be more common in some families.
 They may also happen with conditions that are inherited (genetic syndromes).

-What are the symptoms of a pilomatrixoma?
+What are the symptoms of a pilomatrixoma in a child?